ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 <!-- TODO: create summary from push docs -->
 * This command launches a job to upload project data to the specified data platform.
+* Specifically, it...
-* A push checks that the metadata is valid and all files are committed before pushing.
+    1. Checks that all files are committed before pushing
+    1. Checks that the `META/` metadata is valid
+    2. Indexes the data files using the file metadata in the `MANIFEST/` directory
+    3. Uploads the FHIR metadata in the `META/` directory into our databases
 * A push will fail if a data file had already been uploaded.
 To force an upload, use the `--overwrite` option.
-* Make sure to monitor the logs generated by the command
+* Make sure to check the logs generated by the command
     * If a job is successful, you will get a green success message.
     * If a job fails, you will get a red error message: look for more information in the specified logs directory.
     * The logs directory stores rolling logs, where each line is a JSON representing a single submission attempt.